 Tips for Protecting Your Windows

-Windows are some of the most expensive features in a home and it's important to protect your investment.
+Windows are amongst the most visible features in a home and it's important to protect your investment.
 Because we offer glass restoration services, we often get calls from some very frustrated homeowners and home builders dealing with damaged glass.
 And we've seen some real nightmare situations...because glass wasn't properly protected during the construction or remodeling phase.

 Many contractors and subcontractors don't understand how fragile windows can be and think that the window cleaners will be able to remove whatever debris they get on the glass.
-This is not always true, especially if the damage has already been done.
+This is not always true, especially if the damage has already been done before they're cleaned.

 Last, but not least...hire a trusted professional to clean your windows.
-Having your windows cleaned by someone just because they are "cheap" is usually not a great idea.
+Having your windows cleaned by someone just because they are "cheap" is usually not the best idea.
 Check their reviews, how long they've been in business and if they have liability insurance just to make sure they're serious about their business and work.